Constructions and deformations of Calabi--Yau 3-folds in codimension 4: Calabi--Yau 3-fold with five distinct Tom and Jerry families

 \subsection{Projection from Type I center}

 We perform a Gorenstein projection from the type-I center point \(\frac13(1,1,1)\) to a Pfaffian CY 3-fold.
-The projection from this point is a CY 3-fold \(\Ybar\) containing the divisor \(D=\bV(x_1,x_2,y_1,y_2)\) and it is given by the maximal Pfaffian of the matrix
+The projection from this point is a CY 3-fold \(\Ybar\) containing the divisor \(D=\bV(x_1,x_2,y_1,y_2)\) and it is given by the maximal Pfaffians of the matrix

 The matrix is given in \(\Tom_1\) format, i.e. the entries other than the first row or column are in \(\bI(D)\): the ideal of the divisor \(D\).
-The by using the Lemma \ref{no. of nodes} or computer algebra, we can show that \(\Ybar\) contains 10 nodes and all of them lie on \(D\).
-The unprojection of the pair \((\Ybar, D)\) gives the \(\pxp\) CY 3-fold described by the matrix \eqref{eq!TJ5}, by using \cite[2.4]{RP}.
+Then by using Lemma \ref{no. of nodes} or computer algebra, we can show that \(\Ybar\) contains 10 nodes and all of them lie on \(D\).
+The unprojection of the pair \((\Ybar, D)\) gives the \(\pxp\) CY 3-fold described by the matrix \eqref{eq!TJ5}.

-\subsection{Pfaffian CY 3-fold \(\Y\).}
+\subsection{\textbf{ Pfaffian CY 3-fold \(\Y\).}}

 The homogeneity of the Pfaffian equations gives deg $m_{23}=1$ and deg $m_{45}=2$.
 A deformation \(\Ybar \to Y\ \) provides a resolution of nodes and gives a quasismooth Pfaffian CY 3-fold

 with the weight matrix